Input

 Can it fully reverse obfuscation?

-String Decoder focuses on literal decoding.
-Deobfuscator targets broader code cleanup and formatting.
+String Decoder focuses on literal decoding (hex, unicode, Base64).
+Deobfuscator targets broader code cleanup including control flow and eval() unwrapping.

 Related Tools